-The Company paid distributions of \$5,488,924 or \$2.12 per common share during the year ended October 31, 2019.
-The tax attributes of distributions is determined annually as of the end of each calendar year based, in part, on the taxable income for the fiscal year, estimated taxable income subsequent to the fiscal year end, and distributions paid.
+The Company paid distributions of \$3,244,820 or \$1.03 per common share during the six months ended April 30, 2020.
+The tax attributes of distributions are determined annually as of the end of each calendar year based, in part, on the taxable income for the fiscal year, estimated taxable income subsequent to the fiscal year end, and distributions paid.
 The tax character of each distribution paid is reported to stockholders on Form 1099-DIV in January following the close of the calendar year.
-The tax character of distributions paid for the fiscal year ended October 31, 2019, represented \$-0- from ordinary income and